lisp-docs/process-dpans3r/output/chap-8/i-b-dictionary/_defstruct_macro.md

 It is just like the function list except that it takes keyword arguments and performs slot defaulting appropriate to the binop conceptual data type.
-Similarly, the selector functions binop-operator, binop-operand-1, and binop-operand-2 are essentially equivalent to **car**, **cadr**, and **caddr**, respectively.
+Similarly, the selector functions binop-operator, binop-operand-1, and binop-operand-2 are essentially equivalent to <DictionaryLink styled={true} term={"car"}><b>car</b></DictionaryLink>, <DictionaryLink styled={true} term={"cadr"}><b>cadr</b></DictionaryLink>, and <DictionaryLink styled={true} term={"caddr"}><b>caddr</b></DictionaryLink>, respectively.
 They might not be completely equivalent because, for example, an implementation would be justified in adding error-checking code to ensure that the argument to each selector function is a length-3 list.